Lingzhi-Ouyang/hitmc/README.md

 # HitMC

-This project builds a model checker for distributed systems using the idea of hitting families of schedules (Chistikov, Majumdar, and Niksic, CAV 2016).
+This project builds a model checker for ZooKeeper ensembles using the idea of hitting families of schedules (Chistikov, Majumdar, and Niksic, CAV 2016).
+More details can be found in the paper [Trace Aware Random Testing for Distributed Systems](https://dl.acm.org/doi/pdf/10.1145/3360606).

+The project is develeped based on the implementation [here](https://gitlab.mpi-sws.org/rupak/hitmc).

 ## Build Instructions